-Books and supplies, approximately, per semester
+Books and supplies, approximately, per semester \$500.00

-Credit hours (below 12 and above 18 \$700.00 per hour
+Credit hours (below 12 and above 18) \$750.00 per hour

-Graduation Fee \$60.00
+Graduation Fee

 Illness insurance premium \$650.00

-International Student Insurance
+International Student Insurance \$505.00

 Scuba lab fee \$50.00

-Security escort fee \$50.00
+Security escort fee

 Late registration fee \$100.00

-Late payment fee \$100.00
+Late payment fee

 Audit fee (per course by permission \$130.00

-Orientation fee (new student only \$100.00
+Orientation fee (new student only

 Technology fee (part-time students)

-Up to 4 credit hours \$15.00
+Up to 4 credit hours \$25.00

-5-8 credit hours \$30.00
+5-8 credit hours

-9-11 credit hours
+9-11 credit hours \$100.00

 Additional fees will be assessed for students in the four-year BSN program (see p.
-199 in this Catalog).
+137) in this Catalog).
 Fees may also be assessed in courses where supplies must be purchased or where accompanying is required.

-The fees for private Music Performance lessons are \$250.00 per semester for a weekly half-hour lesson.
+The fees for private music applied lessons are \$250.00 per semester for a weekly half-hour lesson.
 For full-time students majoring in music, the fee is \$400.00 for up to six credit hours per semester.
 The fee is \$100.00 for each credit hour of lessons over six credit hours.
-Students who withdraw from Music Performance lessons do not receive a refund of the tuition and fees unless the withdrawal is completed before the end of the first full week of classes.
+Students who withdraw from music applied lessons do not receive a refund of the tuition and fees unless the withdrawal is completed before the end of the first full week of classes.
 Please see the music section on p.
-194 for information on accompanying fees.
+213 for information on accompanying fees.